lclarkmichalek/site/content/post/topgun.md

 I can think before taking an action.
 I can inform others, I can document what I'm doing, I can take the time to be careful and deliberate.

+Humans have a tendency to panic, and an incident is not a situation where panic is constructive.
+'No one dies' is my mantra to keep panic from being a factor in my incidents.

+Of course, someone dying is still an incredibly high ceiling.
+Discovering what the worst case scenario is for a system is not obvious, and working out the 'incident impact' distribution is takes time.
+When you join a team, you don't have any context on what something breaking means.
+Getting involved in incidents from day one helps give you that context, as well as building up a mental runbook (obviously, having runbooks written down is better, but both is best).

 ### On time sensitivity